“My husband’s destructive anger is wrecking our family! I can’t deal with his abuse any longer!”

 Being curious is one of the most powerful and pro-active things you can do for your relationship.
 That’s because curiosity helps regulate your emotions and makes the conversation safe for your partner.

-Plus, when you are curious and stay curious you’ll actually find that your partner is far more interesting than you thought.
+Plus, when you are curious and stay curious you’ll actually find that your partner is far more interesting than you may have thought.
 That happens when you get curious and stay curious.

 Still feel like you need to criticize?